stuianna/DBOps/README.md

 # DBOps

-Python class helper for sqlite databases.
+Python class helper for sqlite3 databases.

 Example: Create, read and remove a table working with just dataframes.